MicrosoftDocs/cloud-adoption-framework/docs/manage/unified-operations/server/best-practices/gcp-terraform-windows.md

     ![A screenshot showing how to RDP into a GCP instance.](./img/gcp-windows/gcp-rdp.png)

 - Once logged in, open PowerShell ISE **as Administrator**.
 Make sure you are running the x64 version of PowerShell ISE and not the x86 version.
-Once opened, select **File > New** to create an empty `.ps1` file.
-Then paste in the entire contents of `./scripts/install-azure-arc-agent.ps1`.
+Once opened, select **file > New** to create an empty `.ps1` file.
+Then paste in the entire contents of `./scripts/install_arc_agent.ps1`.
 Click the play button to execute the script.
 When complete, you should see the output showing successful onboarding of the machine.

     ![Screenshot showing the Windows Powershell Integrated Scripting Environment with an Azure Arc agent connection script.](./img/gcp-windows/ise-script.png)